shersonb/brokenray/README.md

 worksheets are data generators, used to simulate data for use as input to the inversions of both the Florescu, et. al. and Polar BRTs.

+The file 'polar-to-cartesian.py' is also provided as a standalone script used to perform filtering and resampling the data resulting from the Polar BRT from a polar grid to a Cartesian grid.

 1. Lucia Florescu, Vadim A. Markel, and John C. Schotland, Inversion formulas for the broken- ray Radon transform, Inverse Problems 27, 025002 (2011) (2010).
 2. Brian Sherson, Some Results in Single-Scattering Tomography, Ph.D. thesis, Oregon State